-Members in the default investment arrangement, the BlackRock LifePath Flexi Fund, are charged a single Annual Management Charge (AMC) of 0.36% of funds under management, deducted from their retirement account.
-This single charge includes provisions for any additional expenses, including transaction costs, incurred by the Fund such that no further expenses are borne by the members.
+Members in the default investment arrangement, LifePath Flexi, were charged a single Annual Management Charge (AMC) of 0.36% of funds under management during the scheme year to 31 March 2018.
+This single charge, deducted from their retirement account, included provisions for any additional expenses, including transaction costs, incurred by the Fund such that no further expenses were borne by the members.